avalon60/OraTAPI/README.md

 ## Template Substitution Strings
 Any properties from the OraTAPI.ini file may be interpolated into the templates.

+[Template overrides for one run](#template-overrides-for-one-run) describes `-D/--define` for overriding selected metadata or supplying custom placeholders.
+Configuration controls and generated SQL substitutions are protected.

 **When embedding into the templates, the substitution strings must be delimited by a pair of % characters**.